top of page

 Portia Patullo

-Portia is a current fourth-year Honours student at the Australian Catholic University.
+Portia completed her fourth-year Honours degree at the Australian Catholic University.
 She has a strong interest in youth mental health, body image, and eating disorders and aims to complete a Clinical Master’s degree in the future.

-Portia’s thesis project investigates an intervention designed to improve clinical attendance.
-Her research involves analysing the proportion of successful GP referrals to a private eating, weight, and body image psychological practice.
-The project also examines the average number of sessions attended, rates of non-attendance, and potential predictors of attendance.
+Portia’s thesis project investigated an intervention designed to improve clinical attendance.
+Her research involved analysing the proportion of successful GP referrals to a private eating, weight, and body image psychological practice.
+The project also examined the average number of sessions attended, rates of non-attendance, and potential predictors of attendance.

 Zoe Rounds (1).jpg